aplus-framework/mvc/guide/index.rst

 allowed_hosts
 """""""""""""

 Sets an array of allowed hosts.
-The default is ``null`` so any host is allowed.
+The default is an empty array, so any host is allowed.

 force_https
 """""""""""